-Where to Stay for Shopping
+Where to Stay in Los Angeles for Shopping

 The super-stylish boutique Huntley Santa Monica Beach is a short stroll from all this shopping action.
 After a busy day of pounding the pavement, you can soak in a deep tub in your spa-like bathroom, dine on California contemporary cuisine at the rooftop restaurant, and curl up in an ultra comfy bed.

-Hip West Hollywood ("WeHo") is also a popular place to shop, with everything from vintage clothing and boutique designer stores to eco-chic home decor.
+Hip West Hollywood ("WeHo") is also a popular place to shop.
+You'll find everything from vintage clothing and boutique designer stores to eco-chic home decor.
 At Petit Ermitage here, you are only minutes by car or taxi from the eclectic shops of Melrose Avenue and upscale stores of Beverly Hills.
 After browsing the hip shops, you can swan around the rooftop saltwater pool, dine in the hummingbird and butterfly sanctuary, snuggle up fireside for a movie, and slip between silky 600-plus-thread count sheets.
 Morning yoga is another perk.

 For fashionistas with fat wallets, one of the best places to stay in Los Angeles is Rodeo Drive, Baby!
 This famous strip in Beverly Hills is home to big-bucks designer stores like Versace, Cartier, and Dior.
 Hotels handy to this upscale area include the Beverly Wilshire Beverly Hills (A Four Seasons Hotel), where Julia Roberts stayed in the movie Pretty Woman and went on her famous shopping trip.

-Where to Stay for Couples
+Where to Stay in Los Angeles for Couples

 If you're pining for a romantic stay by the sea, Santa Monica's Casa del Mar, is a grand old 1920s hotel with lovely sea views.
 Chandeliers and a sweeping double staircase in the lobby make a striking first impression, and the beach-view Colonnade Ballroom is a popular spot for weddings.
 Sunbathe by the oceanside pool, relax in Sea Spa with an eco-friendly treatment, and snuggle up in a four-poster bed in your super-stylish sea-view room.
 For the ultimate in privacy, you can hide away in a two-story penthouse on a private floor.